EvWilson/spelunk.nvim/faqs/add_and_show_mark_metadata.md

 Similarly to the above, we can:
 - Add a name to the bookmark on the hovered line (if it exists)
 - Still include the filename and line number when displaying the bookmarks, even if you've named them
-- This includes the supplied label when fuzzy-searching over our marks
+- This includes the supplied label when fuzzy-searching over our bookmarks

 ```lua
 {